Spectacular long distance trails are easily accessible throughout New York and New Jersey.

 The Highlands Trail highlights the natural beauty of the Highlands region, and draws the public's attention to this endangered resource.
 It is a cooperative effort of the Trail Conference, conservation organizations, state and local governments, and local businesses.
 It extends over 150 miles from Storm King Mountain on the Hudson River in New York south to Riegelsville, New Jersey on the Delaware River.
 The route connects scenic attractions in both states.
 Ultimately, a network of trails including alternate routes and multi-use paths is envisioned.

-Highlands Trail Region provides an overview of the Highlands Trail
+The Highlands Trail Guide provides an overview of the Highlands Trail and many maps to explore sections of the trail.

 Long Path - New York